randomir/envie/README.rst

 Where Envie really shines is auto-discovery, auto-activation and auto-creation of virtual envs relevant to your project (or executable).
-It holds no assumptions on virtual env dir location in relation to your code, but works best if they're near (nested, in level, or one level up).
+It holds no assumptions on virtual env dir location in relation to your code, but works best if they're near (nested, in level, or a few levels up).

 Motivation